Attorney David I. Fuchs

 In this case, the truck driver most likely suspected that his boat was improperly or insecurely hitched to the trailer, and by stopping, he prevented the boat from potentially hurtling into oncoming traffic and causing major accidents and collisions from cars trying to get out of the way.
 But by stopping in the middle of a major roadway to check on the boat’s hitching mechanism, he created a potential hazard for drivers to notice and successfully navigate around in a high-speed, busy, and unpredictable roadway.
 Unless there is a critical emergency, our personal injury lawyers recommend that drivers should never stop in the middle of the road.

-At the Florida-based Law Offices of David I Fuchs, our personal injury attorneys represent drivers who have been injured as a result of someone else’s negligence or hazardous driving activity.
+At the Florida-based David I. Fuchs, Injury & Accident Lawyers, P.A., our personal injury attorneys represent drivers who have been injured as a result of someone else’s negligence or hazardous driving activity.
 If you have been injured in an accident, or have lost a loved one, contact David Fuchs to discuss how best to handle your case.